mdozmorov/Immuno_notes/README.md

 - `TCIA` - The Cancer Immunome Atlas, https://tcia.at/home.
 Immunophenograms, cell type fraction table of TCGA samples.
 Survival analysis based on immune cell signatures.
 All analyses are on TCGA data.

+- `TIMER` - immune cell-oriented exploration of TCGA cancers.
+Six analysis modules: Gene correlation with immune cell proportions, immune proportions and survival, and mutations, and somatic copy number alterations, simple boxplot expression of a gene across all cancer/normal samples, correlation between two genes adjusted for tumor purity or age, deconvolution of user-provided gene expression, estimation of immune proportions in all TCGA samples. https://cistrome.shinyapps.io/timer/

 ## `data`